ksadov/hackrew/README.md

 ```
 	{ folder: "ears",
 	  items: ["small", "big"],
+	  colorMode: "fromPng",
 	  colors: ["#FFFFFF", "#FFBD6C", "#BBDE49"],
 	  noneAllowed: true
 	},
 ```
 Then create a subfolder in imagemakerAssets whose name is the value of the `folder` field (ex: imagemaker_assets/ears).
 Add an image file named icon.png to the folder: this will be the icon of the part in the part select menu.
-For every item in the `items` field and every color in color, add a png image of that item with a filename of the form {items[n]}_{m}.png, where items[n] is the item at index n in the array `items` and `m` is an index of the color array. (ex: imagemaker_assets/ears/small_0.png is a png of small ears in the color #FFFFFF, imagemaker_assets/ears/big_2 is a png of big ears in the color "#BBDE49").
-If the colors field is an empty array, then filenames should just have the form {items[n}.png (ex: imagemaker_assets/accessories/bow.png, imagemaker_assets/accessories/crown.png).
+If the colorMode is `"fill"` or `"multiply"` or the color field is an empty array, then filenames should just have the form {items[n}.png (ex: imagemaker_assets/accessories/bow.png, imagemaker_assets/accessories/crown.png).
+If the colorMode is `"fromPng"`, then for every item in the `items` field and every color in color, add a png image of that item with a filename of the form {items[n]}_{m}.png, where items[n] is the item at index n in the array `items` and `m` is an index of the color array. (ex: imagemaker_assets/ears/small_0.png is a png of small ears in the color #FFFFFF, imagemaker_assets/ears/big_2 is a png of big ears in the color "#BBDE49").

 ### Step 4: edit the UI
 To change the colors and graphics of the UI, edit the variables at the top of index.css.

 ## TODO
 Expand and revise Instructions

-Try hosting on Neocities, maybe add a section with instructions for that Add item shift button or draggable items?
+Try hosting on Neocities, maybe add a section with instructions for that

+Add item shift button or draggable items?

 Add .svg files for brush and item icons